 Their most famous wine is their Steuben, a complex semi-sweet that changes character with each sip.
 Aunt Minnie’s Cherry Tree is labeled “cherry pie in a glass,” and when it’s accompanied by a piece of chocolate (or even without) it’s simply delightful.
 My personal favorite was the Prophet’s Rock Red.
 One of their dry selections, it’s the only wine they oak, and it had almost a buttery mouthfeel.

-The tastings at Wildcat Creek Winery are free, and you'll want to check their calendar for events like chocolate and wine pairings and their annual BBQ, Bluegrass, & Blueberry Festival.
+The tastings at Wildcat Creek Winery are free.
+You’ll want to check their calendar for events like chocolate and wine pairings and their annual BBQ, Bluegrass, & Blueberry Festival, both incredibly fun things to do in Lafayette Indiana.

 Imagine a college town without pizza.
 It’s a darn-near impossible task, isn’t it?
 College and pizza go together like tomato sauce and oregano.
 Yet, when Bruno Itin and his wife, Evelyn, moved to West Lafayette in 1955, pizza was nowhere to be found.
 They promptly fixed that travesty, and Bruno’s has been serving pizza ever since.